Sørfly

-Sørfly A/S was a general aviation airline based in Kristiansand, Norway.
+Sørfly A/S was a general aviation airline based in Kristiansand Municipality, Norway.
 It operated from 1946 to 1962 with a base at Kristiansand Airport, Kjevik.
 Sørfly operated a fleet of three Auster Autocrats, a Republic Seabee and a Miles Gemini.

 For most of its history the airline provided aerial photography, target tug, air ambulance, passenger and cargo charter and sightseeing services as the baseline for its revenue.
 From 1948 to 1951 it also operated a scheduled service on behalf of Norwegian Air Lines from Kristiansand to Aalborg and Gothenburg, and to Stavanger.